 Dr Vishwajeet Rana completed an MBA from Ohio University and gained an MS and PhD from Stevens Institute of Technology.
 Dr Rana has executed a number of complex cross-border equity-/debt-structured investments and financing transactions in the UK, Canada, Australia, South Africa and Hong Kong while working at HSBC’s New York office.
 He enjoys evaluating different global education models and applying them to unlock the potential of students through higher education.

-Professor Ray Lloyd joined GBS as CEO in September 2020.
+The GEDU Chief Academic Officer, Professor Ray Lloyd, joined the GEDU group as CEO of GBS in September 2020.
 He was previously Deputy Vice-Chancellor at Leeds Trinity University and a Head of Department and then a Dean at Abertay University.